MAISY® Utility Customer Databases, Forecasting & Analysis Models

 • MAISY® Utility Customer Energy Use and Hourly Loads Databases:

-• Support energy customer market assessments and energy technology product development
+• Support energy customer market assessments and energy technology product development.

-Unlike engineering-based static datasets available from EIA and NREL, MAISY® captures localized, dynamic, hourly energy use reflecting dwelling unit, appliances, demographics, and weather for 7+ million actual U.S. households
+Unlike engineering-based static datasets available from EIA and NREL, MAISY® captures localized, dynamic, hourly energy use reflecting dwelling unit, appliances, demographics, and weather for 7+ million actual U.S. households.

 The Excel-Based Smart Grid Research Consortium (SGRC) Gird Impact Model